Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/textframeformat/getcolumncount/_index.md

 ---
 title: getColumnCount
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/textframeformat/getcolumncount/
+url: /php-java/aspose.slides/textframeformat/getcolumncount/
 ---

-## getColumnCount()  function
+## getColumnCount()  method

  Returns or sets number of columns in the text area.
  This value must be a positive number.
 Otherwise, the value will be set to zero.